Part 3 - Professional Services

 - Organization and functioning of the eye clinic within the overall facility framework.

 - Policies and procedures (which must be documented and updated annually in a manual) of the eye clinic.

 - Staff membership status and clinical privileges of the professional staff of the eye clinic.

 - Paraprofessional staffing and utilization.

 - Provider profiles.

 - Peer Review.
-The Area Ophthalmology and Optometry Consultants are responsible for assuring that a peer review PI Program for each SU in the Are is developed and implemented.
-Each provider and each facility within the Area discipline consultant, by other designated individuals or by a committee of peers in accordance with the local PI plan.
+The Area Ophthalmology and Optometry Consultants are responsible for assuring that a peer review PI Program for each SU in the Area is developed and implemented.
+Each provider and each facility within the Area should have at least an annual review by the Area discipline consultant, by other designated individuals or by a committee of peers in accordance with the local PI plan.
 The PI audit program should include: